HomeTrends › Social Impact

 The 5 differences between exclusive digitization and inclusive digital transformation

+The correct model makes training the whole team a mandatory component of any technology transfer, not an option.
 Cost of AI access.
-Exclusive digitization offers AI as a generic market product, costing USD 250 to 600 monthly in fragmented solutions that exclude the smallest MSME.
-The Core Ecosystem, licensed as a GovTech suite under the Twin Ecosystem, reduces that marginal cost to a USD 35-90 monthly range, expanding the universe of MSMEs that can gain access.
-Impact measurement toward third parties.
-The traditional model produces no verifiable impact report: the development program closes with no sustainability evidence.
-Inclusive digital transformation produces, via the M&E Console, a comparable quarterly indicator that national digital agendas, ECLAC, CAF, and BID Lab can use for policy design and credit-risk scoring.
-Real inclusion of the smallest MSME.
-Exclusive digitization ends up benefiting the MSME that already had the financial margin to adopt technology on its own.
-The correct model, with accessible marginal cost and included training, is the one that effectively reaches the smallest gastronomic MSME, the most vulnerable to early business mortality.
+The fragmented route costs USD 250 to 600 a month, a price that pushes out the smallest MSME.
+Licensed as a GovTech suite under the Twin Ecosystem, the Core Ecosystem cuts that marginal cost to USD 35-90 monthly and widens the pool of businesses that can enter.
+Impact before third parties.
+The traditional program closes with no evidence; nobody knows whether adoption survived.
+The inclusive route produces, through the M&E Console, a comparable quarterly indicator that ECLAC, CAF, BID Lab, and digital agendas can use for policy design or credit-risk scoring.
+Real inclusion.
+Who ends up benefiting from exclusive digitization?
+The MSME that already had margin to buy technology on its own.
+The correct model, with accessible cost and training included, is the one that reaches the smallest gastronomic MSME, the most exposed to early failure.

 Point by point